(Photo: Anemone coronaria)

 In these times meetings are forbidden.
 It is a strange thought that most of the people all over the world have to stay home.
 A new world, giving enough room for travels back into the past.
 Memories of a very proud Simeon, working with students of the California Institute for the Arts (CalArts) who studied – sweat and tears – to perform his Canto Ostinato.
 Thinking of a flamboyant Diamanda, while we had delicious Sachtertorte somewhere on a terrace high in the Austrian mountains.
 Those were times when you still could travel.

 While the sea sings his Canto Ostinato, I embrace its tunes that bring me far off and heartwarming echoes from the past.
-It’s a consolation in world of which nobody knows how crazy it will become.
+It’s a consolation in a world of which nobody knows how crazy it will become.
 When my frustrations and anger start to pop up because of the forgotten refugees and the world-changing corona, I will again reach into the past, to have Diamanda’s voice cry out loud over the Greek hills.
 It gives relief to hear somebody raising loud her voice against our sick world.

 * on pirate radio GOT, Amsterdam in the Eighties.